CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

   - This shortcut is extremely helpful when looking for examples of how to accomplish a certain task.

 ### Struggles:
-- I did alright and did not struggle with antyhing during this task.
+- I did alright and did not struggle with anything during this task.

 ## Task 2: Create a RadGradSegment containing the current user